d2ice/d2ice.github.io/binspect_proj.md

 subtitle:
 ---

-Some computer vision themed project of doing stuff.
+Some computer vision themed project of doing stuff under Confirm.
 Some info...

 Maybe a picture or something.

 <img src="/assets/img/hello_world.jpeg">